Hey, are you okay?

 I mean it - we’re all workaholics and we can all go for hours and hours and hours, pulling ourselves this way and that - lash appointments, keeping up with friends and family, kids, growing your business, answering messages, finances - it’s a lot and it can feel very scary!
 Trust me when I tell you that NOT taking time for yourself is so unbelievably counterproductive.
-Burnout is very real and will be far more or a barrier to your productivity than making sure you spend a little bit of time looking after yourself each day.
-(I recommend a hot bath, good book, and a tasty drink!)
+Burnout is very real and will be far more of a barrier to your productivity than making sure you spend a little bit of time looking after yourself each day.
+(I recommend a hot bath, a good book, and a tasty drink!)

 Find A Hobby.

 This can easily come under the above, but it stands alone as an important thing by itself that will just occupy your mind in a totally different way.
 You have a business to run, you might have a family to look after, a home to keep, and goodness knows what else.
 I can’t believe I’m saying this but it can’t all be about lashes - find something that soothes you.
 Be it video games, reading, sudoku, painting, pilates - just have some good, relaxing fun!